- $3550 NZD (approx $2245 USD) per person double or twin share

-- Fly to Taipei (direct flight from Auckland on Air NZ) – Stay overnight at an airport hotel then take the 1 hour flight to Taitung the following morning where you will be picked up and taken to your nearby accommodation
+- Fly to Taipei – Stay overnight at an airport hotel then take the easy 1 hour flight to Taitung the following morning where you will be picked up and taken to your nearby accommodation

 Taiwan Surf Camp Overview

 You probably haven’t seen or heard a whole lot about the surfing in Taiwan so a bit of background information first.
 It’s a large tropical island with an undeveloped and beautiful coastline once you escape the major cities.
-There is consistent swell throughout the Monsoon and Typhoon seasons (when we are going), and these swells hit a number of spots with beachbreaks, pointbreaks and reefs.
+There is consistent swell throughout the Monsoon and Typhoon seasons (when we are going), and these swells hit a number of spots that are all quite different in nature.

-We will be staying in a small surf town on the east coast, within easy access to some fun boulder beach breaks, points and rivermouths.
-The location of the recent WSL world juniors and longboard events is just up the road, look that up to see some of the fun waves you could be scoring.
+We will be staying right on the water near a small surf town on the east coast.
+A short drive either way and we can get to the swell-magnet rivermouths, 3 left points and 2 sheltered cobblestone reef A-frames.
+One of these spots was the location of the WSL world juniors and longboard events, look that up to see some of the fun waves you could be scoring.

-Each day we will get in the Van and explore the coastline, aiming to fit in 2 or 3 filmed sessions per day.
-When we’re not surfing there are lots of other things to see and do.
-The town of Dulan has many restaurants to try out, an old sugar cane factory turned arts village, regular live music, night markets, seafood markets, walks to the cape and a volcanic island.
+Each day we will get in the Van and explore the coastline, aiming to fit in 2 filmed sessions per day.
+When we’re not surfing there are plenty of other things to see and do.
+The surrounding area and the town of Donghe have many restaurants to try out, there are seafood night markets, cultural shows, and beautiful walks along the cape.
 Forest parks and hot springs are also nearby.

 ✓ Supportive and fun group environment of like-minded people

-✓ Casual training sessions to help with recovery and mobility for improved surfing
+✓ Restorative yoga sessions to help with recovery and mobility for improved surfing

 Itinerary and Surf Spots